tarpn_logo

 This feature is available in every MODE (i.e. bitrate and IL2P/AX.25 selection).

 The TNC will generate and transmit numbered packets with a 1 second break in between packet transmissions.
 The test-packet-generation will go on until the user presses the TEST_TX button again (even through mode changes and power downs).
 The TNC is not listening to the KISS port, nor receiving packets, during this test-packet-generation.
-The TNC uses the last source callsign sent by the host as its own callsign for the purpose of building these packets.
-So after programming the TNC, it's best if it has sent a few packets in normal operation so it can harvest a callsign to put in the header of the linktest packets.
+The TNC uses the last stored callsign sent by the host as its own callsign for the purpose of building these packets.
+So after programming the TNC, it's best if it has sent a few UI frame packets in normal operation so it can harvest a callsign to put in the header of the linktest packets.
 The default callsign is N9600A-3.

-19-2.
+20-2.
 Bit Error Rate Transmit Mode:

 The TNC can now send a 2-minute long string of uninterrupted bits encoded in a way that can be evaluated for bit errors.